LuciaLeitao/LuciaLeitao/README.md

 What Sets Me Apart:

-🎨 Design Fusion: I bring creativity and precision to projects, blending my background in Graphic and Digital Design.
+🎨 Design Fusion: I bring creativity and precision to projects, blending my background in Graphic and Digital Design. <br>
-🎓 Continuous Learning: Keeping up with the latest web development methodologies, like Agile, is my thing.
+🎓 Continuous Learning: Keeping up with the latest web development methodologies, like Agile, is my strength.

 <br>
 <br>